danielkpodo/python-web-scraper/README.md

 ### Usage

-- Cd into any directory
+- Cd into any of the above listed directories
 - Run python scripts in terminal